 Using a profile source necessitates a clear distinction between new imported users and updates to current Okta users.
 Okta uses matching rules to maintain a link between the profile source and Okta to prevent conflicts.
 See User Creation & Matching in Provisioning and Deprovisioning.

 The flow of a user's identity throughout the different cycles of access (creation, update, and removal of access to resources) is known as a user’s life cycle.
-A profile sourcer can determine the beginning of this cycle, and is enabled within the provisioning and import space.
-See Provisioning and Deprovisioning.
+A profile sourcer can determine the beginning or end of this cycle, and is enabled within the provisioning and import space.